achall36/RoxvilleRooster.github.io/rippers-game-planning.md

 Hindrances: Slow (minor), Small (minor), Driven (major)

 Notable characteristics:
-* Diminutive, unassuming middle-class woman in her mid thirties
+* Diminutive, unassuming middle-class woman in her late forties
 * Is she the secretary?
 Nope.
-She's much more than that.
+She's much more than that...
 * Great people skills
 * Organizing force behind the Order of St. George in London
 * The real "power" behind the London organization